prydin/the-bog-standard/README.md

 along the principle of simplicity rather than sophistication.
 The amplifier itself should have a decent Power Supply Rejection Ratio (PSRR).

-All grounds (power, earth and signal) are joined at the DC side of the power supply and the PCB offers connectors for tying the grounds together.
+All grounds (signal, earth and power) meet at the DC side of the power supply and the PCB layout provides connectors for tying the grounds together.
+In preliminary tests, there was no audible hum or noise.

 ## Acknowledgements and credits
 This work rests on the shoulders of giants.
 Much of the design is borrowed from Douglas Self's legendary